Estimate your monthly payment for a swimming pool loan

 Better interest rates

 Mortgage interest rates almost always run less than those for home improvement financing.

-Therefore, merging your pool cost into your mortgage will almost always provide a lower interest rate on the pool portion of the loan.
+Therefore, merging your pool cost into your mortgage will almost always provide a lower rate on the pool portion of the loan.
 Over the length of the loan, you will enjoy savings on the interest.